hashicorp/terraform-provider-aws/website/docs/r/wafregional_rule.html.markdown

 page_title: "AWS: wafregional_rule"
 sidebar_current: "docs-aws-resource-wafregional-rule"
 description: |-
-  Provides a AWS WAF Regional rule resource for use with ALB.
+  Provides an AWS WAF Regional rule resource for use with ALB.
 ---

 # aws\_wafregional\_rule

-Provides a WAF Regional Rule Resource for use with Application Load Balancer.
+Provides an WAF Regional Rule Resource for use with Application Load Balancer.

 ## Example Usage